Helsy0/Olist-E-Commerce-Analysis/README.md

 ## 6. Roles of Technologies Used
 * **Python:** Acted as the core engine for automation and data manipulation.
 It was used to read CSV files (via Pandas), execute SQL queries, and generate visual plots.
 * **SQL (SQLite):** Served as the relational database management system.
-It played the critical role of joining distributed datasets, grouping data, and aggregating metrics (e.g., counting customers, summing revenue) efficiently.
+It played the critical role of establishing table schemas, joining distributed datasets, filtering specific business conditions (e.g., delivered orders), and aggregating metrics efficiently.
 * **GitHub:** Played the essential role of version control and portfolio hosting.
 It tracked code changes systematically and provided a professional platform to present the final documentation and source code to evaluators.

 ## 7. Necessary Dependencies & How to Run